Low Carb Megastore FAQ

 A. A working day is Monday to Friday but not Bank Holidays.

-Q. When it says, "Up to 2 Working Days" and "Up to 3 Working Days" or "Up to 4 Working Days" in the options for delivery, what does this mean?
+Q. When it says, "Up to 2 Working Days" and "Up to 7 Working Days" in the options for delivery, what does this mean?

 A. If you select "Up to 2 Working Days" the parcel is delivered by the end of the second working day after despatch.
 The next working day after despatch is day one, and the next working day after that is day 2.
 In 99% of cases the parcel is delivered the next working day.

-If you select "Up to 3 Working Days" the parcel is delivered by the end of the third working day after despatch.
-The next working day after despatch is day one, the next working day after that is day 2 and the next working day after that is day 3 (the third day).
+If you select "Up to 7 Working Days" the parcel is delivered by the end of the 7th working day after despatch.
+The next working day after despatch is day one, the next working day after that is day 2 and so on.
 In 75% of cases delivery is in 2 days (could be a Saturday), but in the run-up to Christmas when carriers are busier this is less likely.

-An example is that if you select "Up to 3 Working Days" and place the order before 3.00 pm on Thursday, then delivery will be by the end of Tuesday, though it could be delivered on Friday or Saturday morning or Monday.
-If you placed the order on Thursday evening, then delivery would be by the end of Wednesday.
+An example is that if you select "Up to 7 Working Days" and place the order before 2.00 pm on Thursday, then delivery will be by the end of Monday the week after next, though it could be delivered on Friday or Saturday morning this week or Monday next week.

 Q. Can I have the despatch/delivery of my order delayed so that I do not receive delivery before a date?